cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 3. The file has symbols, as indicated by the `not stripped` attribute.
 This is particularly helpful as it is possible to see the original variables and function names during the debug/analysis process.
 4. The file uses shared libraries, as it is dynamically linked.
 It uses existing libraries in the system as part of its execution.
 This helps to identify standard functions used in the binary.

-By checking the headers of the binary it is possible to see that the stack is marked as executable.
+By checking the headers of the binary, it is possible to see that the stack is marked as executable.
 This is an indication that we could use the stack to store arbitrary code that can be executed directly if control flow of the binary is hijacked (Arbitrary code execution is commonly used to gain control of a victim's machine):
 ```bash
 $ readelf -l stack5
 ...